d9249/d9249/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on forecasting on time series data
+- 🔭 I’m currently working as an AI engineer developing services and conducting research using generative AI models.
 - 📫 How to reach me: dodo9249@gmail.com